seojuice

 Conversions not logging: Check that events are marked as conversions in GA4, triggers are firing in GTM, and measurement ID is correct.

 Organic conversions misattributed: Cross-domain tracking not configured, sessions split by redirects, or broken UTM logic on internal links.
+Cross-device attribution in particular is something I still get wrong about half the time; a visitor reads on phone, converts on laptop two days later, and GA4 sees direct.

 Duplicate events: Trigger fires on both page view and click.
 Add blocking conditions and use one trigger per action.
+(This is the one that bit me for two weeks, per the Step 5 aside; if your numbers ever look 2x too good, this is the first place I would look.)

 High traffic, low conversions: Mismatch between query intent and content, buried CTA, or tracking only covering part of the template.